lavanet/docs/docs/provider/provider-setup.md

 ```

-It is likely that the stake-provider command was not taken into effect yet, if running the `lavad server` option, please wait a few minutes and try running the command again.
+It is likely that the stake-provider command was not taken into effect yet, if running the `lavap server` option, please wait a few minutes and try running the command again.